 Turn to email@example.com or firstname.lastname@example.org for general or covid19 outbreak related issues: insurance, residence permit, home-travelling issues, Swedish personal number, Swedish bank account, and more.

 The Language Workshop service is open as usual during the spring semester but due to the coronavirus, meetings take place via Zoom.
 Make an appointment for a consultation via email@example.com

-The Almedalen library is closed to the public but open to students, with study spaces and group study rooms, etcetera.
-They are also available for questions via email firstname.lastname@example.org and you can book a tutorial via Zoom.
+The library is also available for questions via email firstname.lastname@example.org and you can book a tutorial via Zoom.
 Please indicate the programme/course you are studying and what you need help with, for example assignment/topic, what you are looking for, what databases and keywords you have used previously, etcetera.